 Article 4.
 Definitions

-“Victims” shall mean persons who individually or collectively alleged to have suffered harm, including physical or mental injury, emotional suffering, economic loss or substantial impairment of their human rights, including environmental rights, through acts or omissions in the context of business activities of a transnational character.
-Where appropriate, and in accordance with domestic law, the term “victim” also includes the immediate family or dependents of the direct victim and persons who have suffered harm in intervening to assist victims in distress or to prevent victimization.
+“Victims” shall mean persons who individually or collectively have suffered or are at risk of suffering harm, including physical or mental injury, emotional suffering, economic loss or impairment of their human rights, including environmental rights, through acts or omissions in the context of business activities of a transnational character.
+Where appropriate, the term “victim” also includes the immediate family or dependents of the direct victim.
+It also includes persons who have suffered harm or are at risk of suffering harm due to intervening to assist victims in distress or to prevent victimization.

-“Business activities of a transnational character” shall mean any for-profit economic activity, including but not limited to productive or commercial activity, undertaken by a natural or legal person, including activities undertaken by electronic means, that take place or involve actions, persons or impact in two or more national jurisdictions.
+“Business activities of a transnational character” shall mean any activity fulfilling economic functions, including but not limited to productive or commercial activity, undertaken by a natural or legal person, including activities undertaken by electronic means, that take place or involve actions, persons or impact in two or more national jurisdictions.
+This definition does not exclude the activities of state-owned enterprises that conduct business activities of a transnational character from the scope of this Convention.

 Article 5.
 Jurisdiction